browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 unique.
 Understanding the unique features, capabilities, and limitations is key to programming the Parallella platform.

-Turning back to our matrix-vector multipl example, porting this program to use the Epiphany co-processor on Parallella introduces three basic requirements for modifying the code:
+Turning back to our matrix-vector multiply example, porting this program to use the Epiphany co-processor on Parallella introduces three basic requirements for modifying the code: